miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/GitHubDoc.md

 Machine learning is a subset of artificial intelligence.
 While artificial intelligence (AI) refers to a wide range of technologies that can perform tasks that are usually done by human intelligence, machine learning uses a specific dataset to identify patterns and make predictions.

-For example, Linear Regression Pro uses machine learning to process the input data to predict the relevant output data.
+For example, TrendLine uses machine learning to process the input data to predict the relevant output data.
 The more input data given to the model, the more accurately machine learning can learn patterns and predict trends.

-# Making updates in Linear Regression Pro
+# Making updates in TrendLine

-The code for Linear Regression Pro is stored in the [GitHub repository](https://github.com/miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA).
-To update the code, you will need to install Python, Visual Studio Code, the Linear Regression Pro code and the required Python libraries.
+The code for TrendLine is stored in the [GitHub repository](https://github.com/miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA).
+To update the code, you will need to install Python, Visual Studio Code, the TrendLine code and the required Python libraries.

 ## Installing Python

-You will need to install Python on your device before installing Linear Regression Pro.
+You will need to install Python on your device before installing TrendLine.

 **To install Python**